-Cyclooxygenase 2, a key regulatory enzyme of the prostaglandin/eicosanoid pathway, is highly induced by pro-inflammatory cytokines in an NF κ B-dependent manner.
-Here we show that the presence of the NF κ B-regulated AND gate in the human COX2 promoter acts as a noise filter such that a threshold of NF κ B activation is required before the promoter becomes active and initiates transcription.
-While the AND gate uncovered for the human COX2 promoter is composed of 2 response elements for NF κ B, it is likely that other AND gates may exist with multiple response elements for either the same transcription factor or a combination of two or more different transcription factors [33].
-For example, there is an indication of similar regulatory mechanisms from the promoter assays for the NF κ B regulation of Receptor for Advanced Glycation Endproducts (RAGE [36]) and C-X-C motif chemokine 10 (CXCL10 [37]).
+transcription.
+While the AND gate uncovered for the human COX2 promoter is composed of two response elements for NF $\kappa$ B, it is likely that other AND gates may exist with multiple response elements for either the same transcription factor or a combination of two or more different transcription factors [33].
+For example, there is an indication of similar regulatory mechanisms from the promoter assays for the NF $\kappa$ B regulation of Receptor for Advanced Glycation Endproducts (RAGE [36]) and C-X-C motif chemokine 10 (CXCL10 [37]).

 Boolean logic elements such as AND and OR gates have been identified both at the level of cell signaling [38, 39] and the genetic level [26, 40-42].
 In these studies, typically two different input signals have been considered representing either different pathways or different transcription factors.
 In contrast, we have developed our arguments in analogy to electronic Boolean gates that feature spatially separated input ports that receive the same kind of signals.
 The two NREs are considered as two input ports at separated locations that respond to the same kind of input in terms of NFkB activation.
-Binding of the NFκB transcriptional factor to only one of the two sites is analogous to an electronic AND gate receiving a signal at only one of its input ports.
+Binding of the NFkB transcriptional factor to only one of the two sites is analogous to an electronic AND gate receiving a signal at only one of its input ports.
 In this case, the COX2 expression system, as well as the electronic case, responds as if no signal was received at all and delivers a low, basal response.
 If bindings to both NREs occur, then this scenario is comparable with an electronic AND gate that receives signals at both input ports.
 In the COX2 as well as the electronic gate, the regulatory machinery responds with an output signal that is qualitatively and significantly higher than the basal response.
 In other words, we may say that our observations suggest a strong cooperative effect between the two NRE sites.
-The cooperativity effect exists in the sense that the two sites require one another in order to respond appropriately to NFkB activation.
-While we have shown that the two NREs of the human COX2 promoter confer an AND gate-like behavior to the transcriptional response, we are aware that a full explanation of how this behavior is achieved will require further investigations, such as detailed analysis of the sequence and nuclei acid tertiary structure [43].
+The cooperativity effect exists in the sense that the two sites require one another to respond appropriately to NFkB activation.
+While we have shown that the two NREs of the human COX2 promoter confer an AND gate-like behavior to the transcriptional response, we are aware that a full explanation of how this behavior is achieved will require further investigations, such as detailed analysis of the sequence and nucleic acid tertiary structure [43].

-TNF α induces a similar linear nuclear localization of p65 in both human HT229 and mouse MEF cells, but only the human cell displayed a switch-like expression of COX2 protein.
-We thus propose that the absence of the NF κ B-regulated AND gate in the mouse COX2 promoter is most likely responsible for its linear response in promoter activity and protein expression to TNF α .
-Our data shows that the mouse COX2 is sensitive to a spectrum of TNF α concentration, whereas the human COX2 has a narrower range.
-The regulation of COX2 is complex and very likely involves crosstalk with other transcription factors [8-11], which may be affected by TNF α .
-However, in this paper, we concentrate on TNF α -induced NF κ B regulation of COX2 only.
+TNF $\alpha$ induces a similar linear nuclear localization of p65 in both human HT229 and mouse MEF cells, but only the human cell displayed a switch-like expression of COX2 protein.
+We thus propose that the absence of the NF $\kappa$ B-regulated AND gate in the mouse COX2 promoter is most likely responsible for its linear response in promoter activity and protein expression to TNF $\alpha$ .
+Our data show that the mouse COX2 is sensitive to a spectrum of TNF $\alpha$ concentration, whereas the human COX2 has a narrower range.
+The regulation of COX2 is complex and very likely involves crosstalk with other transcription factors [8-11], which may be affected by TNF $\alpha$ .
+However, in this paper, we concentrate on TNF $\alpha$ -induced NF $\kappa$ B regulation of COX2 only.